In-charge Federal Ombudsman Sargodha Holds Open Court - UrduPoint

 In-charge Federal Ombudsman Sargodha Holds Open Court

-SARGODHA, (UrduPoint / Pakistan Point News - 20th May, 2024) In charge of the Federal Ombudsman Sargodha region Mushtaq Ahmed Awan on Monday
+SARGODHA, (UrduPoint / Pakistan Point News - 22nd May, 2024) In charge of the Federal Ombudsman Sargodha region Mushtaq Ahmed Awan

-Talking to APP, Mushtaq Ahmed Awan said the objective of the open court was to provide
+Talking to APP, Mushtaq Awan said the objective of the open courts was to provide

-direct access to people to government officers to resolve their problems at the earliest.

 Recent Stories